If you’re pregnant, you may be wondering whether you should get one of the COVID-19 vaccines.

-According to the U.S. Centers for Disease Control and Prevention (CDC), pregnant women are three times more likely to be admitted to an intensive care unit, 2.9 times more likely to require ventilation, 2.4 times more likely to need an oxygenation pump and 1.5 times more likely to die than women who aren’t pregnant.
+According to the CDC, pregnant women are three times more likely to be admitted to an intensive care unit, 2.9 times more likely to require ventilation, 2.4 times more likely to need an oxygenation pump and 1.5 times more likely to die than women who aren’t pregnant.

 Older pregnant women (ages 35-44) are at particularly high risk and were nearly four times more likely to require invasive ventilation.
 They are twice as likely to die, too.
 And women who are severely ill with COVID-19 in the third trimester can pass the infection to the fetus in utero or at delivery.

 The increased risk for a severe outcome is likely related to changes within your body during pregnancy, including increased oxygen consumption and decreased lung capacities.

 “The risk of getting infected and suffering serious harm is far greater in pregnant women than the risk posed by getting the vaccine,” Dr. Leonardi said.